 An intravenous (IV) line will be started in the surgery preparation room.
 This will be used to administer medications for anesthesia and to replace body fluids lost during surgery.

 - Do not eat, drink (not even water), or chew gum after midnight the day before the surgery.
 If you have been instructed to take important medications, take no more than two tablespoons of water and no later than two hours before surgery.
-If you eat or drink after midnight, your surgery will be cancelled.
+If you eat or drink after midnight, your surgery may be delayed or will be canceled.